ONE YEAR LATER: Vertava Health Asks “Where Are They Now?”

 - A Florida man is wanting to buy and convert a closed motel at the Interstate 71/Route 161 interchange into a residential center for recovering addicts and people with other issues.

 - A new Florida law aims to help those battling drug addiction get the help they need simply by asking for it.
-Parents hope this could help end the cycle of substance abuse.
+Parents hope this could help end the cycle of substance use.
 The law is basically a union of health professionals and law enforcement.
 The “No Wrong Door” policy opens up a new avenue for users by taking away the fear of getting in trouble or being arrested.

 - Florida already has a law that allows parents to involuntarily commit their adult child for drug treatment.
 Recently, it’s been a law in as many as 33 states.
-Legislation impacting civil liberties draws close scrutiny, and critics have underscored the potential for abuse of civil commitment in the case of addiction.
+Legislation impacting civil liberties draws close scrutiny, and critics have underscored the potential for use of civil commitment in the case of addiction.
 However, large numbers of people say they wouldn’t be alive today if it weren’t for the law.

 - Heroin use in northwest Florida is exploding.
 In Okaloosa County, there have been about 4 dozen heroin-related arrests so far this year.
 There were 63 all of last year.
 Five years ago, there was just one.